ibm-cloud-docs/openshift/openshift_storage_block.md

    2. Review the [version changelog](/docs/containers?topic=containers-changelog#changelog) to find the changes that are included in the latest patch version.

    3. Apply the latest patch version by reloading your worker node.
-Follow the instructions in the [ibmcloud oc worker-reload command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_reload) to gracefully reschedule any running pods on your worker node before you reload your worker node.
+Follow the instructions in the [ibmcloud oc worker reload command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_reload) to gracefully reschedule any running pods on your worker node before you reload your worker node.
 Note that during the reload, your worker node machine is updated with the latest image and data is deleted if not [stored outside the worker node](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).

 1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine, and install the Helm server (Tiller) with a service account in your cluster.